 Karen is the External Examiner for the HND Sport, Coaching, and Physical Education at The University of Worcester

 She has been involved with a number of sport psychology journals:

 Journal of Sport Psychology in Action - Editorial Assistant (2012-2015)

 Sport and Exercise Psychology Review - Student Editor (2014-2016)

-She has reviewed manuscripts for: Psychology of Sport and Exercise (PSE), Journal of Sport Psychology in Action (JSPA), Journal of Applied Case Studies in Sport and Exercise Science, International Journal of Sport and Exercise Psychology (IJSEP), The European Psychologist, Sports, and Qualitative Research in Sport, Exercise, and Health (QRSEH)
+She has reviewed manuscripts for: Psychology of Sport and Exercise (PSE), Journal of Sport Psychology in Action (JSPA), Journal of Applied Case Studies in Sport and Exercise Science, International Journal of Sport and Exercise Psychology (IJSEP), The European Psychologist, Sports, Case Studies in Sport and Exercise Psychology (CSSEP), Journal of Applied Sport Psychology, International Journal of Sports Science & Coaching, and Qualitative Research in Sport, Exercise, and Health (QRSEH).